anvaka/gauss-distribution/README.md

 The code is all in one file, and [I tried to document it](https://github.com/anvaka/gauss-distribution/blob/master/index.html).
 Please do not hesitate to ask any questions if something isn't documented well enough.

+If you'd like to build a histogram from arbitrary image, I have a website for you: https://anvaka.github.io/pixchart/